 - What changes were made in 2021?

 Have you been charged with Improper Relationship Between Educator and Student?
-Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 As described in more detail below, the law that covers offenses occurring prior to September 1, 2017, describes three different ways in which a school employee can be charged with this offense.
 Subsection (a)(1) prohibits sexual contact between employees and students where the employee works.
 Subsection (a)(2) prohibits sexual contact between members of the certified members of the “helping professions” licensed under Education Code Section 21.003(b) and students the person knows attend school in the same school district or particpates in school sponsored activities in the same school district or the person provides services to the student.
 Subsection (a)(3) prohibits school employees from engaging in Online Solicitation of a Minor under the same circumstances described by Subsections (a) and (b).

-What is the law in Texas about Improper Relationship Between Educator and Student?
+What is the current Texas law about Improper Relationship Between Educator and Student?

 The Texas Improper Relationship Between Educator and Student crime is described in Section 21.12 of the Texas Penal Code, and the current law is as follows:[1]